bdorney/CMS_GEM_Analysis_Framework/README.txt

                 Uniformity_Granularity  integer, numer of slices, or partitions, to split one iPhi sector into for the response uniformity measurement.

-                Uniformity_Tolerance    float, checks if fabs( (Det_Resp_Max - Det_Resp_Min) / Det_Resp_Max )
-                                        is less than the input value.
-If it is the response uniformity is considered to be within the tolerance.
-Expected to be from 0.0 to 1.0

         # 4.e.ii.IV HEADER PARAMETERS - ADC_FIT_INFO
         # --------------------------------------------------------

-        A set of keywords = {"AMPLITUDE","MEAN","PEAK","SIGMA"} is presently supported which allows the user to configure complex expressions for the initial guess of fit parameters, their limits, and the fit range.
-In the future we hope to add additional keywords (e.g.
+        A set of keywords = {"AMPLITUDE","FWHM","HWHM","MEAN","PEAK","SIGMA"} is presently supported which allows the user to configure complex expressions for the initial guess of fit parameters, their limits, and the fit range.
+In the future additional keywords may be added as requested.
-        "HWHM" and "FWHM").
         The table below describes the keywords:

-            The following keywords are supported:
+            The following keywords are supported and describe how they define the initial guess for a given fit:
             #       <KEYWORD>       <DESCRIPTION>

-                AMPLITUDE           The fit parameter is set based on the value of the TH1 bin with the largest content (e.g. TH1::GetBinContent(TH1::GetMaximumBin() ) ).
+                AMPLITUDE           The fit parameter is set to the value of the TH1 bin with the largest content (e.g. TH1::GetBinContent(TH1::GetMaximumBin() ) ).

+                FWHM                The fit parameter is set to the RMS of the distribution stored in the TH1 object (e.g. TH1::GetRMS() ).

+                HWHM                The fit parameter is set to half the RMS of the distribution stored in the TH1 object (e.g. TH1::GetRMS() ).

-                MEAN                The fit parameter is set based on the mean of the distribution stored in the TH1 object (e.g. TH1::GetMean() ).
+                MEAN                The fit parameter is set to the mean of the distribution stored in the TH1 object (e.g. TH1::GetMean() ).

                 PEAK                An instance of the ROOT::TSpectrum class is created and searches the TH1